 We chose a park in North Bend, just outside of Seattle.
 It had a beautiful blend of green, brown, and yellows.
 Perfectly representing the transition of summer to fall in Seattle.
 Jess and Eddie rocked the perfect attire.
 Simple earth tones, and clothes they could move around in, but also that they weren’t afraid to sit down in the grass in.
 After asking Jess where she got pretty much every article she wore, the general consensus is that Madewell is an awesome place to find engagement session outfits (no surprise there).

+The emphasis of the shoot was comfortable and casual, with a hint of editorial.
 We were sure to incorporate the meadow at the base of Mt.
 Si, but also made our way down to the river to enjoy the orange aspens and the beautiful Snoqualmie river.